 - a.
-"States' existing obligations to respect, protect and fulfil human rights and fundamental freedoms; - b.
+"States' existing obligations to respect, protect and fulfil human rights and fundamental freedoms: - b.
 The role of business enterprises as specialized organs or society performing specialized functions, required to comply with all applicable laws and to respect human rights; - c.
 The need for rights and obligations to be matched to appropriate and effective remedies when breached."

-According to the Guiding Principles, States have a duty to protect against human rights abuses within their territory and/or jurisdiction by third parties, including business enterprises.
+According to the UN Guiding Principles on Business and Human Rights, States have a duty to protect against human rights abuses within their territory and/or jurisdiction by third parties, including business enterprises.
 States may be considered to have breached their international human law obligations where they fail to take appropriate steps to prevent, investigate and redress human rights violations committed by private actors.
 While States generally have discretion in deciding upon these steps, they should consider the full range of permissible preventative and remedial measures.